Skip to content

 313 learning objectives.
 Every ANZCA Primary LO mapped.

 The ANZCA Training Program Curriculum (v1.13, December 2024) defines 313 Primary-assessed learning objectives across 25 sections.
-Primex maps every LO to a study note and to flashcards, with a Curriculum tab showing a checkbox checklist and per-section progress bars so you can see exactly how much of the syllabus you have covered.
+PRIMEX maps every LO to a study note and to flashcards.
+The Curriculum tab gives you a checkbox checklist with per-section progress bars, so you can see exactly how much of the syllabus you've covered.

 • All 313 ANZCA Primary LOs across 25 sections, verbatim from the v1.13 curriculum document